Egypt country profile

 President: Abdel Fattah al-Sisi

-Retired Field Marshal Abdel Fattah al-Sisi was elected president in May 2014, almost a year after he removed his predecessor, President Mohammed Morsi, from office in a popularly-backed coup.
+Retired Field Marshal Abdel Fattah al-Sisi was elected president in May 2014, almost a year after he removed his elected predecessor, the Muslim Brotherhood's Mohammed Morsi, from office in a coup.

 He had served as armed forced chief under Mr Morsi, and was a key figure in the interim government which took over after the ouster.